fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup-experience.md

 Using Fleet, you can require end users to authenticate with your identity provider (IdP) and agree to an end user license agreement (EULA) before they can use their new Mac.

-To require end user authentication, head to the [single sign-on (SSO)](https://fleetdm.com/docs/deploy/single-sign-on-sso#single-sign-on-sso) documentation.
+To configure end user authentication, head to the [single sign-on (SSO)](../Deploy/single-sign-on-sso.md) documentation.
 If you've already configured SSO in Fleet, create a new app in your IdP.
-In your new app, use "https://fleetserver.com/api/v1/fleet/mdm/sso/callback" for the SSO URL.
+In your new app, use `https://<your_fleet_url>/api/v1/fleet/mdm/sso/callback` for the SSO URL.

-To require a EULA, head to **Settings > Integrations > Automatic enrollment > End user license agreement (EULA)** or use the [Fleet API](https://fleetdm.com/docs/rest-api/rest-api#upload-an-eula-file).
+To require a EULA, in Fleet, head to **Settings > Integrations > Automatic enrollment > End user license agreement (EULA)** or use the [Fleet API](https://fleetdm.com/docs/rest-api/rest-api#upload-an-eula-file).

 ## Bootstrap package